 Things to do this week:

-- There are three readings this week and one podcast.
-The first is about what social media has to do with scholarship.
+- There are two readings this week, one video, and one podcast.
+The first reading is about what social media has to do with scholarship.
 Then there is a blog post from Bonnie Stewart in which she talks about the ways she used open scholarly practices to publish an article out of her dissertation on… open scholarly practices.
 (It’s a little meta).
-Then we’ve got an article which attempts to measure the way that open access archives of scholarship increase the reach and life span of that research.
-This one does get a little technical in the middle; remember that it’s not a short story and you can skip to the end.
+Then I’ve included a video from PhD Comics around the history and value of Open Access.
 Finally, there is a podcast interview with George Veletsianos – the podcast page has a transcript if you would prefer to read rather than listen.

 In Abundance: Networked Participatory Spaces as Scholarship – Blog Post – Bonnie Stewart